hypirion/inlein/CONTRIBUTING.md

 The easiest way to run the inlein client is by going into the `client` directory and running `lein run -- your params here`.
 If you mainly work on the daemon, you may prefer faster client startup speeds.
-Running `lein uberjar++` will create `target/inlein`, which is a fast executable snapshot version of the client.
+Running `lein uberjar` will create `target/inlein`, which is a fast executable snapshot version of the client.

 ## Codebase